albumentations.augmentations.mixing.transforms

 p: float = 0.5

-)Combine multiple images and their annotations into a single image using a mosaic grid layout.
+)Combine multiple images and annotations into one image via a mosaic grid.
+Uses metadata for additional images; common in object detection training.
 Mosaic creates a grid of images by placing the primary image and additional images from metadata into cells of a larger canvas, then crops a region to produce the final output.
 This is commonly used in object detection training to increase data diversity and help models learn to detect objects at different scales and contexts.
 The transform takes a primary input image (and its annotations) and combines it with additional images/annotations provided via metadata.
 It calculates the geometry for a mosaic grid, selects additional items, preprocesses annotations consistently (handling label encoding updates), applies geometric transformations, and assembles the final output.

 Parameters